 How to Get the Most Out of YouTube for Family History

-Learn how to get the most out of YouTube for family history in my book The Genealogist’s Google Toolbox, which was entirely revised and updated in 2015.
+Learn how to get the most out of YouTube for family history in my book The Genealogist’s Google Toolbox.
 There’s an entire chapter on YouTube!
 You’ll learn how to navigate your way through YouTube; conduct the best searches for videos; how to create a custom YouTube channel, playlists and home page; how to like and share videos; how to upload your own videos and more.